carsonmulligan/my-stories-and-poems/README.md

 Next day Jean Pierre didn't check flights.
 He went back to sleep in the capsule and laughed a little.
 He thought about the paper he presented with Fujimori on an enhanced understanding of rice genetics.
 He was proud of the paper and of what he and Fujimori had acheived, though here in the capsule he thought about what it felt like to wake up under the tree and to see the Great Lakes fescue for the first time, and know what it was without looking it up — knowing that the system was working, even that his sleeping there made the whole thing work — thinking about this he laughed and made plans to visit his friend Fujimori.

 ## Chapter Two
-_Jean-Pierre settles accounts with his PhD advisor _ — _Jean-Pierre decides to start walking_  — The journey to find _do nothing_ agriculture begins — The _do nothing flow_ achieved briefly

 ----
 There was still much research to be done.
 For now it could be done remotely.
 Jean Pierre also realized he could spend more time in the field.
 He made a plan to stay for six weeks longer.
 Along the way he would decide to do away with the research entirely as it existed for publishing papers.
 Fujimori would realize that also.
 For now Jean Pierre took the train to Fukuoka and drafted an email to his dissertation advisor in Paris.